 After a restful and relaxing overnight in Squamish, you’re raring to go for day 2 on the beautiful Sea to Sky Highway!

-A short 10 kilometre hop up the Sea to Sky Highway from Squamish lies Brackendale and Brackendale Eagles Provincial Park.
+A short 10 kilometre hop up the road to Whistler from Squamish lies Brackendale and Brackendale Eagles Provincial Park.
 Don’t miss this the Brackendale eagles!

 Brackendale lies in the Squamish River Valley.
 It has long been recognized as one of the most significant areas of wintering bald eagles in North America.

 An eagle count is conducted every year, with a high of 3769 found in 1994.
 Recent counts have found approximately 1600 eagles in Brackendale.
-The number of eagles returning to Brackendale each year is influenced by the salmon runs, as eagles typically migrate from areas where lakes and rivers are frozen.
+The Brackendale eaggles returning each year is influenced by the salmon runs, as eagles typically migrate from areas where lakes and rivers are frozen.

 Did you know?

 - Eagles’ eyes are 8 times sharper than a human’s 20/20 vision

 - A Brackendale eagles’ beak is hooked and self-sharpening.
 The beak is often used tenderly in courtship!

 - They have feather-light bones that are hollow and weigh less than half the weight of the eagles’ 7000 feathers

 - Brackendale Eagles weigh up to 15 pounds, are 3 feet tall and have a wingspan of 6 feet